Master of Systems Engineering

 Is this Master of Systems Engineering program for me?

 This program is the perfect fit for engineers working in business, industry, healthcare, government, for-profit, and non-profit organizations who already have several years of experience in the field and are ready to take their career to the next level.
-If you have already earned your bachelors degree in engineering, engineering technology, mathematics, statistics, computer science, natural sciences, and are responsible for modeling, designing and deploying complex systems, products, services, and system-of-systems, then this is the program for you.
-This systems engineering program can be completed in as little as 18 months with a full-time course load, or under 4 years taking classes part-time.
+If you have already earned your bachelors degree in engineering, engineering technology, mathematics, statistics, computer science, natural sciences, and are responsible for modeling, designing and deploying complex systems, products, services, or system-of-systems, then this is the program for you.
+This systems engineering program can be completed in as little as 18 months with a full-time course load, or just 2 years taking classes part-time.

 Engineering award ribbon